-- Anatomy and Physiology I, and II, and Microbiology cannot be more than five years old, Chemistry, no more than ten years old.
+- Anatomy and Physiology I, and II, and Microbiology cannot be more than ten years old, Chemistry, no more than ten years old.

 - Challenge exams are offered for biology and chemistry courses through Union County College.